BrentFarris/TheLastValkyrie/docs/simple-audio-re-sample-and-re-channel.md

 ---
 title: Simple audio re-channel and re-sample
 description: A quick example of how to re-sample and re-channel audio in C
-tags: audio sample sample-rate re-sample re-channel c
+tags: audio, sample, sample rate, re-sample, re-channel, c
+date: 06/25/2020
 ---

 ### Re-Sample